Why Nano Dimension Ltd. (NNDM)’s Most Recent Report Reveals Some Hints About Its Future

-Nano Dimension Ltd. (NASDAQ:NNDM) went up by 6.80% from its latest closing price compared to the recent 1-year high of $17.89.
-The company’s stock price has collected 8.65% of gains in the last five trading sessions.
-Press Release reported on 10/05/21 that Nano Dimension to Deliver Fabrica 2.0 System to a Leading Western Homeland Security Agency, under a $1.5M Contract for Machine utilization
+Nano Dimension Ltd. (NASDAQ:NNDM) went down by -4.13% from its latest closing price compared to the recent 1-year high of $17.89.
+The company’s stock price has collected -1.36% of loss in the last five trading sessions.
+Press Release reported on 11/03/21 that Nano Dimension Acquires Essemtec AG, Surface-Mount Pick & Place Systems Supplier for the PCB and OEM Industries

 Is It Worth Investing in Nano Dimension Ltd. (NASDAQ :NNDM) Right Now?